MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/add-users.md

 6. Select **Next**, review your new user's settings, make any changes you like, and then select **Finish adding**.

-### Use the old admin center to add users

-1. Go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">https://admin.microsoft.com</a>.

 ::: moniker-end

 ::: moniker range="o365-germany"

 1. Go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=848041" target="_blank">https://portal.office.de/adminportal</a>.

-::: moniker-end

-::: moniker range="o365-21vianet"

-1. Go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=850627" target="_blank">https://portal.partner.microsoftonline.cn</a>.

-::: moniker-end

 2. Go to **Users** > **Active users**, and select **Add a user**.